lukaslehner/covid19policytrackers/index.md

     -   Data format: pdf
     -   By [@OECD_local](https://twitter.com/OECD_local)

-## 9. Public Attitudes, Behavioural Responses, Mobility
+## 9. Behavioural Responses and Mobility

 - [Google Covid-19 Community Mobility Reports](https://www.google.com/covid19/mobility/)
     - Focus: mobility trends over time by geography, across different categories of places such as retail and recreation, groceries and pharmacies, parks, transit stations, workplaces, and residential.
 Data is sourced from Google Apps such as Google Maps.